thomaspeyrin/web/publications.md

 ### International Conferences and Workshops

+- *T. Peyrin and H. Wang*
+"**The MALICIOUS Framework: Embedding Backdoors into Tweakable Block Ciphers**"
+in Advances in Cryptology - [CRYPTO 2020](https://crypto.iacr.org/2020/)

 - *L. Sun, D. Gerault, A. Benamira and T. Peyrin*
 "**NeuroGIFT : Using a Machine Learning Based Sat Solver for Cryptanalysis**"
 in International Symposium on Cyber Security Cryptology and Machine Learning - [CSCML 2020](https://www.cs.bgu.ac.il/~fradmin/cscml20/index.html)